Skip to content

 Mercurial: Plugin Not Installed

-The Mercurial provider requires the sase-google package.
-Without it, hg repositories will not be detected.
+Mercurial support requires an installed provider plugin.
+Without one, hg repositories will not be detected.

 Symptoms: